 Making a Costly Error

-Finally, what if you’ve spent countless hours designing and developing your own website only to have something go wrong in the launch process?
+Finally, what if you’ve spent countless hours designing and developing your website only to have something go wrong in the launch process?
 With a staging site enabled, if there is a problem when going live, even if your files are damaged or lost, you have that staging environment to fall back on.

 - Staging sites improve your workflow by ensuring your visitors don’t get the annoying “Maintenance Mode” screen.

-- They provide protection against plugin updates gone horribly wrong.
+- They protect plugin updates gone wrong.

-- A staging site can help protect you against failures when launching your brand new website.
+- A staging site can help protect you against failures when launching your brand-new website.

 Now that we’ve given you a few reasons to have a staging site, let’s go over some best practices when utilizing your staging environment.

 Now that we have a good grasp on situations where you would want to use a staging site, let’s discuss some situations when it isn’t necessary to use a staging site.
 If you have a website where you update content rarely, it’s probably not necessary to use a staging website.
 If you have an online store and you want to update a couple of product prices, you probably don’t need to enable your staging environment.